Last Updated on July 22, 2022 by Paul Guzman

 Texas Redbud

 The size of the Texas redbud is about 30 ft.
 40ft. tall and about 15-20 ft. wide.
 It is best to prune and train them to grow straight with a nice, rounded shape at the top of the tree.
-They are somewhat slow-growing and will do well throughout the Southwestern states.
-It will grow in full sun or partial shade and are somewhat drought tolerant.
+They are slow-growing and will do well throughout the Southwestern states.
+It will grow in full sun or partial shade and are somewhat drought-tolerant.
 However, it is best to provide them with regular watering even after they are fully established.
 This will help with quicker growth and a nicer appearance.

 Oklahoma Red Bud